-So if you’re a regular of this channel you know I’m a Japanese Gel Only kind of gal… but lately I’ve been getting asked a lot about Korean Gel, and for good reason, it has a lot of the cute and sweet attributes of Japanese gel.
+If you’re a regular of this channel, you know I’m a Japanese Gel only kind of gal… but lately, I’ve been getting asked a lot about Korean Gel, and for a good reason.
+It has a lot of the cute and sweet attributes of Japanese gel.

-So in today’s video I’ll be sharing with you a couple of key differences among the two gels.
+Today, I’ll share a couple of crucial differences between the two gels.

 Let me give you a quick crash course.

-And I think what began bringing an enormous amount of attention to it was the extremely kawaii, cutesy fun 3D nail art done with just gel…
+What brought an enormous amount of attention to it was the highly kawaii, cutesy fun 3D nail art done with just gel…

-But now, Japanese gel has matured into the most perfect gel nail product to create classic and timeless looks from a classy shade of red to a super quaint tortoise print nail art design.
+But now, Japanese gel has matured into the most perfect gel nail product.
+These gels will create classic and timeless looks from a classy shade of red to a super retro tortoise print nail art design.

-And the beautiful thing about Japanese gel, and why I am such a big advocate (yeah, like just a little, you know, ha!) is because as an American trained nail tech that was taught that in order to be successful I had to offer it all… (you know acrylics, hard gels, gel polish, reg polish, etc…) when I came across Japanese gel I was so pleasantly surprised to find out that I could do it all, not by carrying it all… but by simply mastering one nail system — soft gel via Japanese Gel.
+You know: Acrylics, hard gels, gel polish, reg polish, etc… when I came across Japanese gel, I was so pleasantly surprised to find out that I could do it all, not by carrying it all… but by simply mastering one nail system — soft gel via Japanese gel.

-Yup, with Japanese gel I could create short-length gel manicure, natural nail overlays, and even extensions of the natural nail.
-Yes just with one nail system, not 5!
+Yup, I could create short-length gel manicures, natural nail overlays, and even extensions of the natural nail with Japanese gel.
+Yes, just with one nail system, not 5!

-So either way, that is my backstory to JG, if you would like to learn more about my personal journey.
+So either way, that is my backstory to JGels.
+If you would like to learn more about my personal journey.
 After this reading, check out the video where I explain it all.

 Ok, back to today’s topic.

-So as of maybe a year ago now I’ve started seeing Korean brands start making an entry to the industry.
-I first saw the Estemio brand carried by a popular re-seller here in the states, and now also the distributor of Leafgel here in the states is carrying a Korean brand called “From the nail” or “F Gel” for short.
+So as of maybe a year ago now, I’ve started seeing Korean brands making an entry into the industry.
+I first saw the Estemio brand carried by a popular re-seller here in the states.
+Now, the distributor of Leafgel here in the states has a Korean brand called “From the nail” or “F Gel” for short.

-And as I did a tiny bit of research on both distributors sites, I learned 4 characteristics of Korean Gel.
+And as I did a tiny bit of research on both distributors’ sites, I learned four characteristics of Korean Gel.

-#2 It seems like the colors from a Korean gel line are actually all offered in brush-on bottle form and are strongly pigmented, just like a lot of Japanese Gels can be.
-And so contrary to Japanese gel, the colors are not offered in potted form, while some Japanese gel nail brands like Vetro and Presto don’t mind carrying both bottled or potted color gels.
-So again, Korean gel currently seems to be the most pigmented gel in a bottle, and I think that is their whole value proposition.
+The colors from a Korean gel line are all offered in brush-on bottle form and are intensely pigmented, just like many Japanese Gels can be.
+Contrary to Japanese gel, the colors are not provided in the potted form.
+In contrast, some Japanese gel nail brands like Vetro, Presto, and Kokoist don’t mind carrying bottled or potted color gels.
+So again, Korean gel seems to be the most pigmented gel in a bottle, and I think that is their whole value proposition.

-#4 Korean gel lines also claim to be responsibly made with quality ingredients and so-called “non-toxic” ingredients, and I say “non-toxic” because that term can really mean anything in the beauty industry as “non-toxic” is actually not an FDA regulated term.
-Most of the time non-toxic means that a few known carcinogens are eliminated from the ingredients used to create the product.
-It can also mean that it does not cause adverse effects if you inhale vapors, but again up to interpretation.
+Most of the time, non-toxic means that a few known carcinogens are eliminated from the ingredients used to create the product.
+It can also mean that inhaling vapors does not cause adverse effects, but it’s up to interpretation.

-You best believe that… If you ingest a product only meant for topical use, you will most likely experience a toxic effect 2 minutes later as you become violently ill.
+You best believe that… If you ingest a product only meant for topical use, most likely, you’ll experience a toxic effect 2 minutes later as you become violently ill.

 If you want my professional opinion.